warpdesign/react-explorer/README.md

 React-Explorer has been written so that it can easily be extended using plugins.

-As a starting point you may use the `FsGeneric` sekelton.
+As a starting point you may use the `FsGeneric` skeleton.

 ## Acknowledgments